mgaynor1/AutoPop/README.md

 # Citations

 Gaynor ML, Kortessi N, Soltis DE, Soltis PS, and Ponciano JM.
-Formation, Establishment, and Persistence in Autopolyploid Populations. *In prep.*
+Formation, establishment, and persistence in autopolyploid populations. *In prep.*

 Gaynor ML, Soltis DE, Soltis PS, and Ponciano JM.
 Modeling the dynamics of multiple origins and gene flow in autopolyploids. *In prep.*